 The nine-to-five mentality is dead.
 Does work really need to be done in an office?
 Gen Y is looking for a more flexible work environment that rewards good work, without the rules about when and where it gets done.

 Progressive sales organizations are dropping their requirements about getting to your desk by 9 am, and rethinking whether activity quotas for sales teams really make sense.
 When you focus on results, and not activity, production improves and all employees (not just Gen Y ones!) are happier at work.

 I subscribe to the philosophy that “in the absence of results, activity deserves a close inspection.”
 Top producers covet autonomy and are happy to be held accountable to deliver their number.

-They want feedback every day.
 Forget the once-a-year performance conversation.
 Millennials are looking for regular, consistent feedback from their managers.
 Challenge yourself to give your employees honest, constructive feedback daily.
 Schedule future-directed check-ins every 30 days.
 Organize formal mentoring.
 Coach on how to conduct quality sales audits and ongoing self-assessment.

 Organizations in every industry will need to rethink their talent strategy to win in this economy.

 To compete and win, we need to be thinking exactly like those 75 sales executives, who are obsessed with attracting and developing new, world-class sales talent.
 As the sales role continues to evolve, that is going to be the difference-maker inside most sales organizations.